DevOps-Cert/linuxsystemadministration/README.md

 </details>

-<details><summary>Place long list of files with permissions in /etc which are read only for all users to a file named /work/85.21/444:</summary>
+<details><summary>Place long list of files displaying permissions in /etc which are read only for all users to a file named /work/85.21/444:</summary>

 ```
 # find /etc/ -perm 444 -exec ls -al "{}" \; > /work/85.21/444